dbo99/csdvr----calsimII-data-vis-in-r/README.md

 - as needed spell other name/nickname descriptions for dvs in varcodes.csv - only a few mapped currently, eg "Jones (CVP)" for "d419". some plots label the `df$dv`, the actual calsim name, and other `df$dv_name`, the nickname
 - as needed/time allows save/generalize your working plots in plot scripts folder to add to collection of templates
 - currently only handles one climate change scenario (ie tied to wyt.csv - adjustment needed to accommodate more)
-- default plot size is widescreen powerpoint. to change, search and replace (ie Ctrl-F `width = 13.333, height = 7.5`, replace with desired dimensions, eg `width = 10, height = 6` and filetype, eg .jpg, .pdf)
+- default plot size is widescreen powerpoint. to change, search and replace (ie Ctrl-F `width = 13.333, height = 7.5`, replace all with desired dimensions, eg `width = 10, height = 6` and filetype, eg .jpg, .pdf)